United Kingdom in the Eurovision Song Contest 1977: A Song for Europe 1977

-The national final to select the entry, A Song for Europe 1977, was held on 9 March 1977 at the New London Theatre and presented by Terry Wogan.
+On 9 March 1977, the British Broadcasting Corporation (BBC) held at the New London Theatre the national final to select its entry, A Song for Europe 1977, presented by Terry Wogan.
 Minutes before the show went live, a strike by BBC cameramen was called, preventing the televised broadcast of the show.
 The contest went ahead and a few hours later, the audio was aired on BBC Radio 2.

 Fourteen regional juries voted on the songs: Bristol, Bangor, Leeds, Norwich, Newcastle, Aberdeen, Birmingham, Manchester, Belfast, Cardiff, Plymouth, Glasgow, Southampton and London.
 The juries voted internally and then ranked the songs from 1–12, awarding 12 points to the song that received the highest number of votes, 11 points to the second, 10 to the third and so on down to 1 point for their least preferred song.
 The winning song was "Rock Bottom", written, composed and performed by Lynsey de Paul and Mike Moran.
 The song says that when people are in a bad situation they should work to solve problems and not be pessimistic about tragedies.

-Apparently it represents the situation at the time.
-This was reflected in the unrest surrounding the 1977 Song for Europe and the subsequent Eurovision Song Contest, which was due to take place in Wembley on 2 April.
-Due to the cameramen's industrial action that spread throughout the BBC, many live broadcasts were affected in the coming weeks and the 1977 Eurovision final was cancelled.
+The Eurovision Song Contest 1977 was due to take place in Wembley on 2 April.
+Due to the cameramen's industrial action that spread throughout the BBC, many live broadcasts were affected in the coming weeks and the Eurovision final was postponed.
 On 30 March the strike was resolved and the contest was rescheduled for 7 May.